 I became interested in the film industry through the many excellent books I read about the craft of writing, most of which were written for screenwriters.
 I started using the fundamentals of screenwriting when structuring ghostwritten books and helping clients and workshop participants do the same.
 Results in the form of awards and media attention followed.
 When I started writing about films and filmmakers and meeting them at film festivals, I found a new creative outlet and dynamic group of thinkers and feelers that I wanted to engage with as a peer and collaborator.

-On the personal side, members of my family and I are neurodivergent and work in the neurodivergent community.
-I credit my success to my lifelong, intense fascination with words and my neurodivergent creativity and ability to hyper-focus.
+On the personal side, members of my family and I are autistic and ADHD and work in the neurodivergent community.
+I credit my success to my lifelong intense fascination with words and my neurodivergent creativity and monotropism and am grateful to be married to someone who respects my autonomy, appreciates my differences, and supports my efforts to learn, grow, and meaningfully connect with people.